Gambling and online casinos in Nauru

 Nauru is one of the smallest states in the world, located in Micronesia.

-The country is known for its limited resources and dependence on foreign aid,- therefore, the issue of diversification of the economy, including the field of online entertainment,
+The country is known for its limited resources and dependence on external assistance, so the issue of diversifying the economy, including the field of online entertainment, is becoming more urgent.

-Gambling in Nauru is not regulated by law -- there are no land-based casinos or state lotteries in the country,
+Gambling in Nauru is not regulated by law -

 Historical context

-but after depleting natural reserves, the country faced an economic downturn.
+Until the 1970s, the economy of Nauru flourished thanks to the export of phosphates, but after the depletion of natural reserves, the country faced an economic downturn.

 Legislation and regulation